up42/docs/source/up42-blocks/processing/up42-terrasar-geotiff-conversion.rst

 .. warning::

-  This block only works with the `TerraSAR-X EEC Full Scenes (Sample Data) block <https://marketplace.up42.com/block/c766f8cc-e6d3-459b-b46c-ffeeca969edf>`_, not with the TerraSAR-X SSC Full Scenes block.
+  This block only works with the `TerraSAR-X EEC Full Scenes (Sample Data) block <https://marketplace.up42.com/block/c766f8cc-e6d3-459b-b46c-ffeeca969edf>`_, not with the SSC Full Scenes block.

 Supported parameters
 --------------------